-By Brett Williams.
-Last updated 11th August 2021.
+By Jo Anderson.
+Last Updated 13th September 2023.
+Welcome to this guide on claiming for an untreated ankle fracture.
 When you go to see a doctor after suffering an injury that might have left you with an ankle fracture, you are entitled to expect that injury to be diagnosed correctly so that you may receive effective treatment.
 If a doctor misdiagnoses you through incompetence and you suffer the effects of that you could have the right to make a missed ankle fracture claim.
+Here, we explain more about the average payout for an ankle injury and provide an alternative to an ankle injury compensation calculator to give you an idea of how much you could claim.

 Choose A Section